sirrobot01/debrid-blackhole/README.md

 ### Proxy

+**Note**: Proxy has stopped working for Real Debrid, Debrid Link, and All Debrid.
+It still works for Torbox.
+This is due to the changes in the API of the Debrid Providers.

-The proxy is useful in filtering out un-cached Real Debrid torrents.
+The proxy is useful in filtering out un-cached Debrid torrents.
 The proxy is a simple HTTP proxy that requires basic authentication.
 The proxy can be enabled by setting the `proxy.enabled` to `true` in the config file.
 The proxy listens on the port `8181` by default.
 The username and password can be set in the config file.